inventit/inventit.github.io/references/moat-pubsub-api-document.md

 1. 8-octet salt in the `enrollmentPassword`
 1. 20-octet passphrase in the `enrollmentPassword`
 1. the number of iteration is 1
-1. the length of the generated key is 256
+1. the length of the generated key is 256-bit (32 octets)

 Here is a Python example to generate a secret key (`pbkdf2` module, which can be installed by `sudo pip install pbkdf2`, is required).